 Instead of stating simply that you lost your job, be specific about how much income will be lost due to the layoff.
 Say, for example, your income has decreased by $5,000 since your last tax return, hindering your ability to pay for school.

 All of your specific circumstances like income loss, health changes, and more should be detailed in an appeal letter.

 Once you understand how the appeal process works at your specific school, you will need to make your case in an appeal letter.
 It’s important to get this letter right, so here are some best practices to keep in mind as you start writing.

 - Have the student submit the appeal.
-It is important for you to remember that it is the student appealing for additional financial aid, not the parents.
+It is important for you to remember that it is the student appealing for additional financial aid, not you as parents.
 Of course, the parents need to provide much of the supporting documentation in many cases, but the best results come when the student is presenting their case.

 - Keep it short and sweet.
 A one-page letter is ideal.

 - Be honest and authentic.
-It’s critical to express your circumstances indirect and persuasive language.
+It’s critical to express your circumstances in direct and persuasive language.
 You shouldn’t smudge or veil your situation, instead clearly express how your ability to pay for school has changed.
 Avoid vague language or overarching statements.

 - Provide adequate supporting documentation.
 When it comes to your appeal letter: document, document, document.
-Your specific circumstances need to be properly documented whether it’s a termination notice, tax documents, test scores, or other merit-based requests.
+Your specific circumstances needs to be properly documented whether it’s a termination notice, tax documents, test scores, or other merit-based requests.
 Be sure to attach this documentation to the letter.